ducdinhchu/dr/README.md

     ipc: host # inter-process communication, configure container to use host's IPC namspace instead of an isolated one, processes inside container can communicate with processes on host and other containers can share host IPC namespace
     tty: true # teletype, allocate a pseudo-TTY (terminal) to container for interactive command-line applications
     stdin_open: true # standard input, keep STDIN open even if not attached
-    command: bash # when container starts, it execute the `bash` shell instead of default command defined in Dockerfile
+    command: bash # when container starts, it execute the bash shell instead of default command defined in Dockerfile
-    deploy:
+    deploy:   # Deployment settings for Docker Swarm or Kubernetes, ignored by `docker-compose up`, used with `docker stack deploy`
       resources:
         reservations:
           devices: